Ayesha Curry Shares Adorable Photos And Tribute To Daughter Riley On Sixth Birthday

 “I’m cooking up a new show with @abcnetwork!
 I can’t wait for you all to see #FamilyFoodFight – a competition featuring 8 families who will battle for the title of America’s No. 1 Food Family.
 Not only will they win the title…they will also win $100,000,” she said along with a video on Instagram.

-One thing’s for sure — The Currys are one busy family!
+One thing’s for sure — according to Instagram, the Currys are one busy family!